Combat operations in 1965 during the Indonesia–Malaysia confrontation: Battle of Kuching

+Landing at Long Bawang

 The Indonesians lost a C-130 in Borneo on 26 September 1965 near Long Bawang airfield into the 5th Division of Sarawak near Ba Kelalan in Sarawak.
 It was shot down by Indonesian anti-aircraft fire, being mistaken for a Commonwealth aircraft.
 It was carrying a reinforced RPKAD platoon from RPKAD Battalion 1's Company C (nicknamed "Cobra").
 The full company had been sent from Java on orders of the Indonesian high command to "neutralise" a gun position on the border ridge.
 After the aircraft was hit, the RPKAD parachuted out and the aircraft crashed, but the crew got clear before it caught fire.

 Outside Borneo, Indonesian actions included attempts to use Muslim Thai guerrillas in Southern Thailand.
 Indonesian intelligence also looked for third country routes into Malaysia through Hong Kong, Cambodia and Thailand, where Major Benny Moerdani (formerly of the RPKAD) was under cover as a Garuda airlines official.

 Claret operations continued and developed in scope; they were now undertaken by all UK and Gurkha battalions.
 The permitted depth of operations increased from the initial 5,000 yards to 10,000 and then to 20,000 yards, although the latter figure seems to have only applied to special forces.
 Regular infantry generally remained within range of artillery support.
 The Indonesians continued to remain publicly silent about these operations.
 By mid-year, the program of Claret operations had in effect established a "cordon sanitaire" a few kilometres deep on the Kalimantan side of the border.
 The Indonesians then laid down thousands of anti-personal mines against the Western Brigade.